 Dispute Resolution Appointments (DRA)

-A Dispute Resolution Appointment (DRA), sometimes called a Dispute Resolution Hearing (DRH), usually comes after the First Hearing Dispute Resolution Appointment (FHDRA).
 At this point, the focus is on considering any new evidence or reports gathered since the FHDRA.
 These could include things like drug tests, medical reports, police records, or additional reports from organisations like CAFCASS or Social Services.

 During the DRA, you'll interact with CAFCASS and the other party, either in person or through a call or video call.
-The Judge or Magistrates will listen to both sides' arguments about ongoing issues and decide on next steps.
+The Judge or magistrate will listen to both sides' arguments about ongoing issues and decide on the next steps.
 If everyone agrees with CAFCASS or Social Services' recommendations, the DRA might become the final hearing, ending with a court order.

 If there are still unresolved matters, the court will try to narrow them down and might give extra instructions.
 If there are delays with reports, the case could be postponed, and an extra report might be requested.
-When parties disagree with suggestions, the case might head to a Final Contested Hearing.

-A Fact Finding Hearing is where evidence related to accusations of domestic abuse, encompassing neglect, emotional distress, physical harm, and violence is examined.
 The court then determines whether the alleged incidents occurred or not.
-Evidence is presented, often involving cross-examination of parties involved.
+Evidence is presented, often involving cross-examination of the parties involved.
 After reviewing the evidence, the judge decides the validity of the alleged incidents.

 When making their decision, the judge evaluates the claims presented by both sides.
 The burden of proof lies with the party making the allegations.
 The judge considers the "balance of probabilities" to determine whether the allegations are likely true.
 This means the judge weighs whether it's more probable than not that the allegations are accurate.